exosphere-project/exosphere/docs/adr/governance-model.md

 **Pros & Cons**

 - Pro: No change to the way we currently operate, which could minimize disruption and maintain continuity.
-- Mixed: The current model is flexible and adaptable, but it may not be sustainable in the long term as the project grows and evolves.

 ### 2. Apache Software Foundation (ASF) model